DJV2021/rise-of-a-hero/Assets/README.md

   - You may change the compression (ex: none)
   - Apply
   - If this is a set, open the sprite editor and split the texture accordingly

+## Problems to build

+You may have to remove

+- ExternalDependencyManager
+- GooglePlayGames
+- Remove the code in GPSManager (if you're dropping support for GooglePlay)
+- Remove the keystore (if you're dropping support for GooglePlay)
+- Add the plugin again
+- Go to Assets > External Dependency Manager > Android Resolver > Force Reload
+- Curse :angery: